panchalsagar1815/panchalsagar1815/README.md

 Innovative Data Scientist with 5+ years of experience in Software Development and Data Science.
 Working on reinforcing business solutions with Artiﬁcial Intelligence.
 Eager to bring expertise to solve new challenging problems.

-• 3+ years of experience in Software Development including Analysis, Design, Development, and Testing of various applications in JavaScript and Python environments.

-• Experience in Functional and Object-Oriented Programming styles of Python and Javascript.

-• Got good exposure to UI UX design using Adobe Photoshop, and Adobe Illustrator, Performed slicing and dicing to convert a Photoshop design into a fully functional HTML, CSS and JS-enabled website.
+• Holds a Master's degree in Big Data and Business Analytics, with a focus on data to drive informed decision-making and improve business efficiency and profitability.

+• Proficient in programming languages such as SQL, DAX, Python, R, JavaScript, HTML, and CSS

+• Experienced in platforms and tools including Power BI, Tableau, Git, Spark, Hadoop, and Kafka

+• Possess soft skills such as commitment, problem-solving, adaptability, self-motivation, and project leadership

+• Completed impactful projects, including energy consumption analysis and CRM software development for a restaurant

+• Holds certifications in Google Analytics, Machine Learning, and completed the J.P.
+Morgan SE Virtual Experience

+• Dedicated to delivering high-quality, data-driven solutions for business growth and success.

-• Expertise in Full Web Stack libraries like Django, Flask.
+• Expertise in Full Web Stack libraries like Django and Flask.

 • In-depth understanding of Python, SQL and Big Data Technologies.